How Does Distracted Driving Cause Motorcycle Accidents in DC?

 • Cognitive: This type of accident is when you disconnect mentally from what is happening on the road in front of you.

-Here are a few of the more common distractions on the road for motorcyclists and other drivers:
+Here are a few of the more common distractions on the road:

-• Eating and drinking: Both require at least one hand off the wheel, and spills or accidents in the vehicle could distract you further.
+• Eating and drinking: Both require at least one hand off the wheel, and spills or accidents in the vehicle could further distract the driver.

-• Playing with the car radio or GPS: Whether you’re changing stations or trying to find the next turn, electronic systems in your car can be quite distracting.
+• Playing with the car radio or GPS: Whether changing stations or trying to find the next turn, electronic systems can be quite distracting.

 • Talking to passengers: This could also include monitoring backseat passengers, like young children in car seats.